Meisterlala/NekoServer/README.md

 ## The technology used to run the server

 Neko Server is written in [Rust](https://www.rust-lang.org/) with the asyc framework [Tokio](https://tokio.rs/) and using [Warp](https://github.com/seanmonstar/warp) as a web server.
 This is then all bundled in a [Docker container](Dockerfile), which gets automaticly [build](cloudbuild.yaml) with Google Cloud Build.
 Those images are then pushed to a private Container repository.
-The images get deployed to a [Kubernetes](https://kubernetes.io/) cluter.

-An Statefull [Redis](https://redis.io/) cluster acts as a Database.

-All this together allows for almost infinite scaling and zero downtime while pushing new changes.

-### TODO

-Get a real Domain instead of a static IP